What if there is more than one owner of the homestead?

 When you complete Form HS-122, enter the percentage of the dwelling that is rented.
 All rental use is required to be reported even if it is 25% or under.
 The rental use percentage is generally the same as reported on your Federal income tax return.

 An example for calculating rental use is:

 1,800 square foot home with 365 square feet rented.
 The 20.27% rental use (365/1,800 is rounded to 20.00%.
 Eighty percent of your home will be taxed at the resident rate.

 What if I rent my homestead on April 1 and occupy it myself for fewer than 183 days in the calendar year?

 You must withdraw the declaration using Form HS-122W.
-Because the Homestead Declaration is a prerequisite to file a Property Tax Credit, you will no longer be eligible for the credit.
+Because the Homestead Declaration is a prerequisite to filing a Property Tax Credit, you will no longer be eligible for the credit.

 What happens if I rented property at the end of the year?

 If you owned a Vermont homestead in the previous calendar year, sold the homestead before April 1, withdrew or did not file a Property Tax Credit and rented between the date of the sale and Dec.
-31, you may be eligible for a Renter Rebate Claim for rent paid in the previous calendar year.
-To qualify for a renter rebate, your household income must be $47,000 or less.
+31, you may be eligible for a Renter Credit Claim for rent paid in the previous calendar year.